nashville-software-school/Vue-Workshop/chapters/Session_2.md

 </div>
 ```

 This is just like setting any other HTML attribute.
-Remember though that when we want to bind an attributes to an object or JavaScript expression we need to prefix it with a colon `:`
+Remember though that when we want to bind an attribute to an object or JavaScript expression we need to prefix it with a colon `:`

 ## Accepting props in a child component